godotengine/godot-docs/classes/class_physicsserver3d.rst

 :ref:`ShapeType<enum_PhysicsServer3D_ShapeType>` **SHAPE_SOFT_BODY** = ``9``

-The :ref:`Shape3D<class_Shape3D>` is used internally for a soft body.
+Constant used internally for a soft body shape.
 Any attempt to create this kind of shape results in an error.

 .. _class_PhysicsServer3D_constant_SHAPE_CUSTOM: